Amazon Books vs Apple Books

 2015.
 Amazon launched crowd-publishing platform Write On

-Amazon has introduced a new crowd-publishing platform called Write On, which directly competes with Wattpad, a social network where self-publishing authors share their content for free and collaborate with the community to incorporate feedback into their ongoing projects.
-While the Amazon version initially launched in October as an invite-only beta, it has now evolved into a fully-fledged product accessible to all users, with the beta label removed.
-The Write On platform enables individuals to share their creative works at any stage of development.
-Users can offer complete works, chapters, outlines, character sketches, or even snippets and engage the community to provide feedback.
-Participation is not limited to writers alone—readers can explore a wide range of content organized by genre and use the "shuffle" feature to discover random works of interest.
+Amazon has a new crowd-publishing platform called Write On, which is a direct rival to Wattpad, the social network with self-publishing authors providing their content for free and collaborating with the community to incorporate feedback into their ongoing projects.
+The Amazon version launched last October as an invite-only beta, but now it’s a complete product available to everyone and the beta label is removed.
+The Amazon platform enables anyone to share anything they’re developing at any stage.
+They can offer entire works, chapters, outlines, general character sketches, or even just single snippets and solicit the community for feedback.
+You don’t have to write to participate, either – anyone who wants only to read has plenty of content to explore and sample, organized by genre and there’s a “shuffle” feature that directs you to a random work.

 2014.
 Apple acquired book discovery site BookLamp